McStasMcXtrace/Schools/2024/NECSA_October_2024/01_Monday_October_7th/02_McStas_sources_and_monitors/Exercise/README.md

     - 2D Divergence monitor (Divergence_monitor)
     - Divergence-position monitor for the x-direction (DivPos_monitor)
 1. Try to replace the monitors by Monitor_nD-instances.
 You will need to use `mcdoc Monitor_nD` for this.
-2. Try to change your source into a pulsed source, for instance by adding an EXTEND block to your source where you set the neutron clock to something known.
+2. **Optional** Try to change your source into a pulsed source, for instance by adding an EXTEND block to your source where you set the neutron clock to something known.
 Then add two (or more) TOF_monitors and check the behaviour of you neutron beam - does it work as you expected?